Every story has a beginning…

 Since 2014 in the Los Angeles area Robert has appeared in over 40 projects ranging from features to music videos with the likes of Toby Keith and Janelle Monae to many commercials both local and National.
 His most recent film credits include It Happened One Day in Venice, Mike Boy, and Apathy Equals Death.
 He also is part of an improv troupe in west Los Angeles.

-He will be entering Groundlings in 2018 and plans to continue his career in the Murder Mystery arena as well as working in films in Atlanta.
+He entered Groundlings in 2018 and plans to continue his career in the Murder Mystery arena as well as working in films in Atlanta.

 Robert has two grown children Matthew and Danae.